|Home||Pauline||Howto Articles||Uniquely NZ||Small Firms||Search|

 It all sounds very simple but it took me a while to get scripting together the first time despite having done some programming in my time.

-In other words it does very much what PGPDisk does - it creates a Virtual Disk with the contents encrypted into a single file or onto a disk parttition or removable media such as a USB stick.
-In fact it does it rather better than PGPDisk in many ways and in the Windows version it has all the same automatic demount etc options.
+It creates a Virtual Disk with the contents encrypted into a single file or onto a disk partition or removable media such as a USB stick.
 The encryption is all on the fly so you have a file, you mount it as a disk and from then on it is used just like a real disk and everything is decrypted and re-encrypted invisibly in real time.
 The virtual Drive is unmounted automatically at close down and one should have closed all the open documents using the Virtual Drive by that point just like when you shut down normally.
 The advantage is that you never have the files copied onto a real disk so there are no shadows or temporary files left behind and one does not have to do a secure delete.
-I have loaded it onto two of my Windows systems and will probably replace PGP or add it on the other machines following some negotiation with management.
-The Windows version is extremely versatile and can be run from memory sticks etc.

 | Copyright © Peter and Pauline Curtis|